 - Power imbalance identification and management skills

-The program is highly interactive and relies on demonstration, simulations, and role-playing.
+The program is highly interactive and and includes demonstrations, exercises, simulations, and role-playing.

 The program is limited to 20 participants.